quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

   received.
 A value of 0 is invalid.
 Receipt of an invalid value MUST be treated as a connection error of type FRAME_ENCODING_ERROR.

-Update Max Ack Delay:
+Request Max Ack Delay:

-: A variable-length integer representing an update to the peer's `max_ack_delay` transport parameter (Section 18.2 of {{QUIC-TRANSPORT}}).
-The value of this field is in microseconds.
-Any value smaller than the `min_ack_delay` advertised by this endpoint is invalid.
+: A variable-length integer representing a request to update to the peer's `max_ack_delay` transport parameter (Section 18.2 of {{QUIC-TRANSPORT}}).
+  The value of this field is in microseconds, unlike the 'max_ack_delay' transport parameter, which is in milliseconds.
+Sending a value smaller than the `min_ack_delay` advertised by the peer is invalid.
 Receipt of an invalid value MUST be treated as a connection error of type PROTOCOL_VIOLATION.

 Ignore Order: